Jolene115/covid19-jobs-impact-australia/README.md

-# 📊 COVID-19 Jobs Impact in Australia
+# 📊 Australia's Jobs in Crisis: Tracking COVID-19’s Economic Shockwave (2020–2021)

 This repository presents a data analysis project exploring the impact of the COVID-19 pandemic on industry-specific employment trends across Australia.
 Using weekly payroll job index data from the Australian Bureau of Statistics (ABS), the project provides visual insights into how different sectors responded during 2020–2021.